Mohamed28112003/Slash-Internship/README.md

 # Image Component Analyzer Using MobileNetV2

 This Simple Streamlit application allows users to upload an image and analyze its components using the MobileNetV2 model.
+It is a task at the Slash Mark Internship in the field of AI :star:

 ## Features
 - Upload an image in `jpg`, `jpeg`, or `png` format.